-Since we first opened our doors more than 50 years ago, our college has been widely recognized for offering innovative programs, really "seeing" our students, putting their needs first, and being intentional to create a welcoming, open environment that fosters success.
+Since we first opened our doors more than 50 years ago, College of the Canyons has become widely recognized for innovative programs, for really "seeing and listening" to our students, for putting their needs first, and for being intentional in our creation of a welcoming, open, and diverse environment that fosters access, engagement, and success.
 The opportunities we create to energize students exceed those found elsewhere because we are committed to helping you thrive.
+It is a commitment that we take seriously, as it represents our mission to deliver accessible, holistic education for all of our students.